bretglun/mri-fatwater/README.md

-*Copyright (c) 2016–2020 Johan Berglund*
+*Copyright (c) 2016–2026 Johan Berglund*

-*FWQPBO is distributed under the terms of the GNU General Public License*
+*mri-fatwater is distributed under the terms of the GNU General Public License*

 *This program is free software: you can redistribute it and/or modify* *it under the terms of the GNU General Public License as published by*